aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 ```

 Note that the callback function executed is the same as the one that's included in the response (`cb = resp.@cb`), but _not_ necessarily the same as the padding.
-In other words, for the JSONP communication to work, the server should properly construct a response that includes the original padding as the callback function (i.e., ensure that `JsonRequest.padding = JsonpResponse.cb`).
+In other words, for the JSONP communication to work, the server is responsible for properly constructing a response that includes the original padding as the callback function (i.e., ensure that `JsonRequest.padding = JsonpResponse.cb`).
+This also means that the server can choose to include any other callback (or in principle, any piece of Javascript) that is completely different from the requested padding.

+This last point has an important security implication; if the server is misbehaving or compromised, it can inject a piece of malicious code into the original site, essentially carrying out an XSS attack.
+Thus, before using JSONP, you must make sure that the server can be completely trusted.

 ### PostMessage